otouffort/bigquery-ecommerce-analytics/README.md

 # Analytics/Insights

-1. Top Products by Revenue
+1. Top Customers by Revenue
 - Question: Which customers are the most valuable in terms of total revenue and what is their average order value?
 - Business insight: Helps target high-value customers for marketing campaigns or loyalty programs.
 - SQL skills: CTEs, Aggregations, Derived Metrics, Joins, Ordering and Filtering

-2.
+2. Top Products by Revenue
+-

 ### Fact Orders Optimization